In a time where people are becoming savvier, what may have worked 2 years ago, isn’t always effective today.

 For example, in the “good old days” (about 18-24 months ago,) when it came to search, most people relied on Google.
 If someone was searching for your product or service, they would go to Google, type in what they were looking for, and either find your product or service—or not.

 But now, the market has shifted.
 Google isn’t the only thing people use anymore.

 In fact, Stathunter just revealed that for the first time Google dropped below the 75 percent mark for search marketshare.
 And now that Yahoo is the default search engine for Firefox, they are gaining even more marketshare, growing three times in the past three months.
 So while Google is still King, Bing and Yahoo now make up just over 26 percent of the search market.

-This does not even factor in things such as social media marketing which has become a hot trend to add to the mix, especially Facebook marketing.
+This does not even factor in things such as social media marketing or the purchase of legitimate fb likes, which has become a hot trend to add to the mix, especially Facebook marketing.

 So the truth of the matter is that the search marketing environment has evolved and converged.
+You’d need the help of SEO audit services to precisely pinpoint where your website would be lagging.
 The relationship between marketers and consumers has become more complex.